xriss/djon/readme.md

 	'"' || "'" || '`' || LONG_QUOTE

 Ends with the exactly same opening quote string and can contain all other byte values except for the quote string.
+Quotes can of course be included in a string deliminated by the same quote by escaping them with a backslash.
+This does not work for back ticks as we do not allow escapes in back tick strings, see LONG_QUOTE.

-Escape values eg '\n' are only parsed inside strings that are contained in ' or " but not in ` or LONG_QUOTE.
+Escape values eg '\n' are only parsed inside strings that are contained in ' or " but not in ` or LONG_QUOTE or naked strings.

 Possible escapes are